 EGCG is a Catechin, a type of antioxidant in tea that is credited for so many physical health benefits (for example, preventing or curing many kinds of cancers and diseases).
 It is less known for its ability to relax your mind and improve your mood, but EGCG does alleviate anxiety and increases your resilience to stress as well.

-Antioxidants like EGCG also slow the release of caffeine in your body, prolonging the effects of the caffeine.
-So, while the caffeine in coffee releases in your body over the course of a few hours, the caffeine in tea releases in your body for up to 7 hours.
+Antioxidants like EGCG also slow the release of caffeine in your body, prolonging the effects of caffeine.
+So, while the caffeine in coffee releases into your body over the course of a few hours, the caffeine in tea releases in your body for up to 7 hours.

 THEOPHYLLINE and THEOBROMINE

 Naturally occurring in cocoa and, in smaller amounts, tea, theophylline, and theobromine both work to increase the rate and force of the heart, making you feel flushed and cool.
 Theophylline also relaxes smooth (involuntary) muscles.

-Across China, Taiwan and Japan, there are tea shops on just about every street corner, each with a table for tasting tea.
-Not dissimilar to a bar in the US, anyone can come in, have a seat and taste teas that are for sale.
-Usually they are pouring fresh, full leaf, high quality teas that still have a plethora of nutrients intact.
+Across China, Taiwan, and Japan, there are tea shops on just about every street corner, each with a table for tasting tea.
+Not dissimilar to a bar in the US, anyone can come in, have a seat, and taste teas that are for sale.
+Usually, they are pouring fresh, full leaf, high-quality teas that still have a plethora of nutrients intact.
 These are the ones that will get you tea drunk.
-Look for the most fresh, best quality teas you can find.
-Unoxidized tea (green or white), semi-oxidized tea (oolong), shaded tea (Matcha, Gyokuro) or raw tea (Shou Pu-erh) will have the most potency and the best effects.
+Look for the freshest, best quality teas you can find.
+Unoxidized tea (green or white), semi-oxidized tea (oolong), shaded tea (Matcha, Gyokuro), or raw tea (Shou Pu-erh) will have the most potency and the best effects.